 The legal framework setting up the procedures for EGR data exchanges and access to confidential data for the purpose of the European framework for statistical business registers are defined in the Regulation (EU) 2019/2152 on European business statistics (Art.10).

 In order to ensure a consistent record of data, the Commission (Eurostat) shall, exclusively for Statistical purpose(s), transmit to the appropriate national authorities of Member States other than the reporting country, data concerning Multinational enterprise group(s) and their constituent units, including Confidentiality flags, when at least one Legal unit of the group is located in the territory of that Member State.
+The same policy applies to the data exchange between the Commission (Eurostat) and the EFTA countries.

 The national legislative measures or other formal procedures which prevent unauthorised disclosure of data that identify a person or economic entity either directly or indirectly include:

-EGR data are stored by the Commission (Eurostat) and by the national statistical authorities (NSAs) in the EU Member States and EFTA countries in a secure area with restricted and controlled access.
+EGR data are securely stored by both the Commission (Eurostat) and national statistical authorities (NSAs) in EU Member States and EFTA countries, with access being strictly controlled and restricted.

 8.1.
 Release calendar